BioSysLab/deepSIBA/README.md

 ```

 ## Data
-See the corresponding sections in the learning folder.
+For deep learning applications follow the instructions in the data and screening subfolders of the learning folder.
+For the general Gene Expression data used and data used for the figures of the article, see instructions in every folder of the article_results section.